davidleger95/whitespace/_posts/2015-12-22-UNB-eServices.md

 ## My Second Attempt

 I came back to the design with all the failures of my first attempt in mind.
 This helped me avoid the pitfalls of my first design and I was finally able to create something I liked.

+A note about the menu bar: You'll notice I only have three tabs (Academic, Financial, and Personal) as opposed to the original which had several more.
+The decision to cut back on the number of tabs was made to better catagorize different functionality.
+I found that all the current tabs could be reduced to these three catagories as follows:

+Academic includes:

+- Academic
+- Library
+- ETD (Electronic Theses & Dissertations)

+Financial includes:

+- Financial
+- Employees

+Personal includes:

+- Personal
+- Voting
+- Email
+- Residence
+- Computing
+- Logout

 ![My UNB eServices Redesign](/assets/img/post/eServices.jpg)